prometheusresearch/baseline-codebase/src/rex.action/README.rst

   * Method ``context()`` returns a pair of input/output specifications on context.
-We define that action needs to have ``location: location`` (location of type location) on the context to show the weather forecast and it doesn't update context (``output`` is empty).
+We define that action needs to have ``location: location`` (location of type location) in the context to show the weather forecast and it doesn't update context (``output`` is empty).

 Now we can define JavaScript implementation in ``package/lib/ShowWeather``